DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/dropZone.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/FileUploader/CustomDropzone/"
 }

-You can use a selector string, jQuery object or DOM element to specify the **dropZone** option:
+You can use a selector string, jQuery object or DOM element to specify the **dropZone** property:

 - String